Polarization observables in double neutral pion photoproduction: Data selection

 The invariant mass of the unfitted (and uncut) photon pair in the hypothesis $\Pgg\Pp\to\Pp_\text{miss}\Pgpz\Pgg\Pgg$ showed a peak at the pion mass on a background distribution, \textit{cf.} Fig.~\ref{fig:bg_fit}.
 The fit uses the best 2\Pgg{} combination for the fitted pion, which results in a dip on the pion peak.

 The amount of background can vary significantly depending on the kinematic point.
 To allow for variations in the 5-dimensional phase space, the background contribution was determined with methods of a multivariate side-band subtraction \cite{williams}.
 This method, also known as the Q-factor method, assigns a quality factor to every event which gives the probability for this event to originate from the signal sample.
 For a given event, the nearest neighbors in the 5-dimensional phase space were taken.
 The corresponding 2\Pgg-mass distribution was then fitted with an unbinned maximum-likelihood fit by a sum of two normal distributions (peak with dip) and a polynomial background.
-For the fit to reliably converge the number of nearest neighbors was increased until there were 300 events in the background region ($m_{\Pgg\Pgg}<\unit[100]{MeV}$ or $>\unit[170]{MeV}$) or 15000 nearest neighbors in total were reached.
+For the fit to reliably converge the number of nearest neighbors was increased until there were either 300 events in the background region ($m_{\Pgg\Pgg}<\unit[100]{MeV}$ or $>\unit[170]{MeV}$), 40 events in the lower and 65 in the higher mass background region, or 15000 nearest neighbors in total were reached.
 From the ratio of the background function to the function describing the signal the amount of background at the position of the seed event (at the position of the vertical line in Fig.~\ref{fig:bg_fit}) was estimated.
 An example of such a fit is shown in Fig.~\ref{fig:bg_fit}.

 Originally, it was planned to provide the PWA group with the data on the polarization observables on an event-to-event basis and therefore also determine the background (and dilution factor, \textit{cf.} section~\ref{sec:dilution}) on an event-to-event basis.
 But since the data also contain beam asymmetry contributions from bound nucleons (with in principle unknown values of the beam asymmetries, \textit{cf.} section~\ref{sec:dilution}), at this time only binned data were provided and the averaged background within these bins ($x_j= {\langle1-Q_i\rangle}_{i\in\text{bin} j}$, where $x_j$ is the background in a one- or multi-dimensional bin) was used for the determination of the systematic uncertainty, \textit{cf.} section~\ref{sec:syst}.
 In addition, a correction of the observables has been performed as described below.